 Side effects - COVID-19 vaccine

-You may experience some side effects following vaccination.
+You may experience some side effects after getting your vaccination.
 Most side effects last no more than a couple of days and you will recover without any problems.
+However, some side effects may need medical attention.

 Some people will experience more significant flu-like symptoms from the vaccine compared to other common vaccinations, and may need time away from normal activities.

-Serious reactions such as allergic reactions are extremely rare.
+Serious reactions to vaccines such as allergic reactions are extremely rare.
 They usually occur within 15 minutes of receiving a vaccine.
 After you receive your vaccine, you should wait this amount of time before you leave to ensure your safety in case a reaction occurs.
+The vaccine provider will have equipment and medication on hand if you need treatment for an allergic reaction.

 See your doctor or health care professional as soon as possible or go directly to a hospital if: